lucaslalima-2/card-cropper/README.md

 * The model learns from your newly annotated examples.
 * Command: `make retrain`

+6. See model predictions on trained data
+* COmmand: `make preview`

-6. Apply model
+7. Apply model
 * This uses your trained model to detect cards in `cards_raw/`.
-* Results are saved to `runs/detect/predict*/` with bounding boxes drawn on each image.
+* Bounding-box results are saved to `runs/detect/predict*/`.
+* To save bounding-boxes with images, update final command in `predict.py`.
+* These would need to be set true: `"save_conf=False"` & `"save=False"`.
 * Command: `make predict`

-7. Crop predictions
+8. Crop predictions
 * This looks at the latest prediction folder and crops the images for posting.
 * Command: `make crop`